qintianjian-lab/GCI-Net/README.md

 <hr />

 ## Contact
-Should you have any question, please create an issue on this repository or contact me at qiaoqiang@mail.sdu.edu.com.
+Should you have any question, please create an issue on this repository or contact me at qiaoqiang@mail.sdu.edu.cn.